sfk30/basicsetup/README.md

       },
     ],
   },
-12. create a styles.css file
+12. create a styles.css file in src folder
 13. add some styling e.g. color: red;
 14. in index.js add import './styles.css'; (should all work)
 15. add the following to webpack.config.js for images